Anti-Pattern-Inc/saasus-platform-document/docs/saas-development-console/usage-metering.md

     Set the above information and click the Save button.

-## Set the usage measurement meter to the measurement unit.
+## Set the meter unit to the measurement unit.
-When creating a unit of measurement, you can set up a usage measurement meter.
+When creating a measurement unit, you can set a meter unit.
-You can select a usage metering meter that is already registered.
+You can select a meter unit that is already registered.

 ![usage-metering-3](/img/saas-development-console/usage-metering-3.png)

-## Updating and deleting usage metering meters
+## Updating and deleting meter units
-Usage measurement meters that have been set as measurement units cannot be deleted.
+Meter units that have been set as measurement units cannot be deleted.
 Only the meter unit display name and meter unit description can be updated.

 ![usage-metering-4](/img/saas-development-console/usage-metering-4.png)